OICR/softeng-blog/_posts/francois_gerthoffert/2018-10-17-Agile-another-take-on-estimates.md

     <figcaption>Metrics during a sprint (ICGC)</figcaption>
 </figure>

-Is being in a 2 weeks sprint, but have an estimate to completion of 16 working days an issue?
-Well actually it is not, this is why:
+Is being in a 2 weeks sprint, but having an estimate to completion of 16 working days an issue?
+Well actually it might not be and here is why:

-* Looking at the past 4 weeks, delivery should take 16 days
+* Looking at the past 4 weeks' velocity, delivery should take 16 days
-* Looking at the past 8 weeks, delivery should take 26 days
+* Looking at the past 8 weeks' velocity, delivery should take 26 days
-* Looking at the past 12 weeks, delivery should take 35 days
+* Looking at the past 12 weeks' velocity, delivery should take 35 days

-The team is ramping up, it’s delivery pace is progressively accelerating, and there are strong chances the velocity will keep increasing, until reaching a plateau corresponding to the team’s optimal velocity.
+The team is ramping up!
+Its delivery pace is progressively accelerating, and there are strong chances the velocity will keep increasing, until reaching a plateau corresponding to the team’s optimal velocity.

+So what would have been a challenging situation for the first example (Kids-First), is not in this particular context.

 # Let’s keep playing with numbers

 Now an interesting experiment.
 If we are able to calculate the team’s velocity, the system can also get a sense of each individual team member’s velocity.

 What if we ask a developer to temporarily join the team for this sprint?

 <figure>
     <img src="{{site.urlimg}}francois_gerthoffert/agile-estimates/time-to-completion.png" />